josephvusich/fdf/README.md

                                   name[-3:3] last 3 characters
                               copyname (case insensitive)
                                 'foo.bar' == 'foo (1).bar' == 'Copy of foo.bar', also requires +size or +content
+                              namesuffix (case insensitive)
-                              parent (case insensitive name of immediate parent directory) range notation supported: see 'name' for examples path
+                                one filename must end with the other, e.g.: 'foo-1.bar' and '1.bar' parent (case insensitive name of immediate parent directory) range notation supported: see 'name' for examples path